 West from I-55 and the town of Summit, U.S. 98 takes a winding route west to Auburn and Bude with just two overall lanes.
 The bulk of through traffic utilizes U.S. 84, which is a four-lane corridor to the north near Brookhaven.
-U.S. 84 and 98 combine west to U.S. 61 near Washington, where the three merge southwest into Natchez.
+U.S. 84 and U.S. 98 combine west to U.S. 61 near Washington, where the three overlap southwest into Natchez.

 U.S. 98 Mississippi Guides